horgh/checksummer/README.md

     monitor. checksummer recursively descends all directories you specify.
   * Run the program.
 For example:

         perl checksummer.pl -d checksummer.db -c checksummer.conf -m md5

-  * This creates the database automatically as necessary.
+  * It creates the database automatically if it does not exist.
-  * You will want to run this in cron.
-Typically at least once a day, as that one of the heuristics currently assumes this.
+  * Run it periodically, such as from cron, to monitor files.

 # Database interaction